 Dallas mayor pro tem pleads guilty to accepting bribes

-DALLAS (AP) — Federal prosecutors say Dallas Mayor Pro Tem Dwaine Caraway accepted more than $450,000 in kickbacks and bribes, in part through gambling money, trips to Las Vegas and elsewhere, and a phony consulting agreement.
+DALLAS (AP) — Dallas Mayor Pro Tem Dwaine Caraway accepted more than $450,000 in kickbacks and bribes, in part through a phony consulting agreement, gambling money and trips to Las Vegas and elsewhere, federal prosecutors said Thursday.

-Caraway's attorney, Michael Payma, says the court documents speak for themselves.
-He says Caraway must still be sentenced and declined to comment further.
+Caraway’s attorney, Michael Payma, said Thursday morning that the court documents speak for themselves.
+He said Caraway must still be sentenced and declined to comment further.